element-hq/element-meta/web-code-style.md

     }
     ```
 7. Non-shared variables should use $lowerCamelCase.
 Shared variables use $dashed-naming.
-8. Overrides to Z indexes, adjustments of dimensions/padding with pixels, etc should all be
+8. Overrides to Z indexes, adjustments of dimensions/padding with pixels, and so on should all be
    documented for what the values mean:

     ```scss